nushell/nushell.github.io/lang-guide/lang-guide.md

 #### Using cell paths with tables

 The order of parts of a cell path might depend on the structure of the data you are trying to extract from.
 Note that the above table could also be accessed with

 ```nu
 let cp = $.temps.0.2
 ```

-In this case, the first part: '$.temps' will return a list of the entire temps column from the table.
-Then the '.0' part will get the list in that row and the '.2' part will get the 3rd item from that list.
+In this case, the first part: `$.temps` will return a list of the entire temps column from the table.
+Then the `.0` part will get the list in that row and the `.2` part will get the 3rd item from that list.

 #### Using cell-path as a type annotation

-Let's say we wanted our own version of the versatile 'get' command.
+Let's say we wanted our own version of the versatile `get` command.

 ```nu
 def my-get [p: cell-path] {